tolgayaz1991/bye-to-tents-demo/README.md

 ## 3. getDetailsByHouseId

 - To see the funding situation of a house
-- House Id should be provided as arguments
+- House Id should be provided as argument

 ### An example call:
 near call $CONTRACT getDetailsByHouseId '{"houseId":"1"}' --accountId $CONTRACT